 Many vehicle externalities are closely linked to gasoline consumption, and the value of these externalities is often estimated on a per-gallon basis.
-We assume all exhaust pollution arises per-gallon of gasoline burned.
-However, some vehicle externalities arise on a per-mile basis and are most naturally measured per mile of driving.
+We assume all exhaust pollution arises per-gallon of gasoline burned.146 However, some vehicle externalities arise on a per-mile basis and are most naturally measured per mile of driving.
 We consider three externalities that arise per-mile-traveled: $PM{2.5}$ from tire and brake wear, accidents, and congestion.

-The per-mile emission rate for $PM{2.5}$ from tire and brake wear comes from MOVES (Cai et al. 2013), the same source from where we obtain per-mile emission rates for exhaust $PM{2.5}$.141 To value accidents, we use the annual fatalities avoided from a 1% reduction in VMT (263 fatalities avoided) estimated in Jacobsen (2013b), apply the EPA's VSL of \$9.5 million (EPA 2010), and divide the product of these terms by the number of miles reduced from a 1% reduction in total VMT in 2008 (30 billion miles), the year from which most of Jacobsen's data come (AFDC 2024b).142 This calculation yields an average accident externality of \$0.08 per mile.
-To value congestion, we average per-mile externalities from three papers-Couture et al. (2018) (\$0.02), Parry & Small (2005) (\$0.05), and Parry et al. (2014) (\$0.03)-for an average congestion externality of \$0.03 per mile.143 We assume vehicles of different model years and vehicle types impose the same per-mile accident and congestion externality.
-Accidents and congestion are local externalities, and we do not vary these values over time.
+The per-mile emission rate for $PM{2.5}$ from tire and brake wear comes from MOVES (Cai et al. 2013), the same source from where we obtain per-mile emission rates for exhaust $PM{2.5}$.147 To value accidents, we use the annual fatalities avoided from a 1% reduction in VMT (263 fatalities avoided) estimated in Jacobsen (2013b), apply the EPA's VSL of \$9.5 million (EPA 2010), and divide the product of these terms by the number of miles reduced from a 1% reduction in total VMT in 2008 (30 billion miles), the year from which most of Jacobsen's data we assume "Passenger Cars" corresponds with the "All Cars" classification used in the Automotive Trends Report, "Passenger Truck" with the "Truck SUV" classification, and "Light-Duty Commercial Truck" with the "Minivan/Van" and "Pickup" classifications.